lwshome/boozang-fo/index.md

  will be done for an action before failing.
 The minimum threshold is the wait that will be done before doing the action call.

 Action Description
  : Description of action.
 Often auto-generated, but can be set explicitly if needed.
+If user wants to change back auto description, just need to clean the description, and Boozang will regenerate title for user.

 Play Action
  : Play Single Action.